 The policy on use of two-letter codes as source for ccTLDs and as documented in RFC 1591, is still valid.
 This has been recently re-confirmed by the ICANN Board of Directors by adoption of the Framework on Interpretation and most recently in the (proposed) IANA Naming Functions Agreement.
 At its core it relies on the ISO 3166 and its processes and procedures to determine whether a geopolitical entity should be considered a country, and, hence ultimately if a ccTLD code should be assigned to that entity.
 The process and procedures for inclusion of a geopolitical entity and assignment of coded representations the name of that geopolitical entity are defined in the ISO 3166 Standard itself.

+Details of the ISO 3166 Standard

 ISO codes are intended to be used in any application requiring the expression of current country names in coded form.
 The term ‘Country Names’ is defined in section 3.4.
 A country name is defined as a “name of country, dependency, or other area of particular geopolitical interest".
 That is why the term "Countries and territories” is used as a reminder that it is not just about countries, hence, for example the name of this CCWG.

 The standard consists of three parts: